slsu0424/slsu0424.github.io/_posts/2023-11-02-use-natural-language-converse-mimiciii-database.md

 > Finished chain.
 ```
 What's interesting here is that the chain exposes the process by which the LLM "thinks through" how to answer the question.
 The LLM recognizes that it has to find the list of tables available in the database, and generates SQL statements to do so.
-The next SQL statement runs a COUNT to return the row sum, and returns the result in natural language.
+The next SQL statement runs a COUNT to return the row sum, and the result is returned in natural language.

 Now, let's run a more complex query:
 ```python